hariettem/Artemis/README.md

 3. Image previewer interactions are not smooth. [[ISSUE]](https://github.com/hariettem/Artemis/issues/75)
 4. Opening imgur thumbnail throws an error. [[ISSUE]](https://github.com/hariettem/Artemis/issues/60)
 5. Following a community does not update the subscription list. [[ISSUE]](https://github.com/hariettem/Artemis/issues/63)
-6. Sometimes the app crashes and there’s a white screen.
-Relaunching app causes an endless cycle (unless you navigate away from the post page while loading). [[ISSUE]](https://github.com/hariettem/Artemis/issues/40)

 Bear in mind graphical and interaction tweaks will occur.
 To list a few:

 - Swipe and default kbin interactions are being worked on.
 - Many icons and labels are placeholders, their functionality is not.
 - Positioning of menus, items, and layout of settings will change.
 Finding the right spots is a process.
 - Color themes will be adjusted if we find them unfavorable, or inaccessible.
 Accessibility remains important, and if you experience issues with a graphical design or color choice in multiple places **do make note of this** in the issue tracker.